langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 ## Contribute documentation

-The documentation is built using [Docusaurus](https://docusaurus.io/).
+The documentation is built using [Docusaurus](https://docusaurus.io/) and written in [Markdown](https://daringfireball.net/projects/markdown/).
 To run the documentation locally, run the following commands:

 ```bash
 cd docs